shenqianjin/go-petclinic/README.md

 # go-petclinic

-A sample Golang-based Application (similar to spring-petclinic)
+A Sample Golang-based Application (similar to spring-petclinic) with `Go Guide` Conversation in KODO team of qiniu.